gnrlbzik/ai-guidelines/coding-projects-ai-guidelines.md

 Before implementing any solution:

-1. **STOP and ANALYZE**: When encountering an error or issue, do NOT immediately start implementing fixes
+1. **STOP and ANALYZE**: When encountering an error or issue, do NOT immediately start implementing fixes.
-2. **ASK CLARIFYING QUESTIONS**: Present the problem analysis and ask the user which approach they prefer
+2. **ASK CLARIFYING QUESTIONS**: Present the problem analysis and ask the user which approach they prefer.
-3. **PRESENT OPTIONS**: Always present 2–3 different approaches with pros/cons before proceeding
+3. **PRESENT OPTIONS**: Always present 2–3 different approaches with pros/cons before proceeding.
-4. **WAIT FOR DIRECTION**: Do not assume the user wants the "obvious" or "standard" solution
+4. **WAIT FOR DIRECTION**: Do not assume the user wants the "obvious" or "standard" solution.

-### Example Pattern:
+### Example Pattern

 "I found the issue: [describe problem].
 Here are 3 approaches:

 1. [Option A] - Pros: X, Cons: Y
 2. [Option B] - Pros: X, Cons: Y
 3. [Option C] - Pros: X, Cons: Y

 Which approach would you prefer, or would you like me to explore other options?"

-### Forbidden Behaviors:
+### Forbidden Behaviors

 - Immediately reverting changes when hitting an error
 - Assuming the user wants a complex solution over a simple one
 - Implementing without explicit user approval when multiple paths exist